Start Upright

 START UPRIGHT identifies beneficiaries and grantees primarily through:

-• Direct contact: Organizations seeking support should contact Rabbi Schwartz at rabbischwartz@gmail.com to inquire about potential funding, expressing their alignment with the charity's mission of supporting young people and advancing education in the community
+• Direct contact: Organisations seeking support should contact Rabbi Schwartz at rabbischwartz@gmail.com to inquire about potential funding, expressing their alignment with the charity's mission of supporting young people and advancing education in the community

 Decision Timeline